-The conversion from household interview to random adult completion was 92 per cent in 2017(this was 92% in 2016, 91% in 2015, 92% in 2014 and 93% both in 2012 and 2013).
+The conversion from household interview to random adult completion was around 92 per cent in 2014 (one percentage point lower than in 2012 and 2013).

-6.5 Physical survey
+6.4 Physical survey

 As described in section 2.2, over one third of the SHS sample was assigned to the physical survey module.
 For completion of the physical survey, respondents had to agree to make an appointment for a surveyor to make a follow-up visit and to complete the appointment.
-Table 6.4 shows the number of households assigned to the physical module which responded to the main SHS and the conversion to completion of the physical survey.
+Table 6.3 shows the number of households assigned to the physical module which responded to the main SHS and the conversion to completion of the physical survey.

 There was a target of at least 80 completed physical surveys for each local authority along with a target of 3,004 surveys for Scotland.
-The result of continuing lower than estimated levels of conversion from household survey to physical survey, meant that there were fewer than 80 physical survey responses for 9 of the local authorities in 201718.
-However, the decision to 'open up' an additional stream to the physical survey gave a lower shortfall on the minimum target of 80 per local authority than in previous years (16 local authorities in 2016, 17 in 2015, 24 in 2014, 21 in 2013 and 20 in 2012).
-The 3,006 surveys achieved for Scotland in 2017 met the target, the first time since prior to 2012.
+The result of continuing lower than estimated levels of conversion from household survey to physical survey mean there were fewer than 80 physical survey responses for 24 of the local authorities in 2014 (an increase of three from the 21 in 2013 and four higher than in 2012).
+The surveys achieved for Scotland was 322 below target (increasing from 275 and 212 in 2013 and 2012, respectively).